chuckg/rcfiles/README.md

     make vim        # installs vim only
     make ack        # installs ack only

-This will write symlinks from the 'rclinks' clone path to your home directory.
+This will write symlinks to your home directory pointing to the respective configurations.
+It will squash existing symlinks with the same name, but will skip over any "regular" configuration files you have living there.
-It will overwrite other symlinks, but will skip over any real files you have living there.

 Additionally, it'll pull down and install all the vim plugins.
+Checkout the documentation on vundle for more information on keeping the plugins up to date:
-Checkout the documentation on vundle for more information on keeping the plugins up to date: ':help Vundle'
+':help Vundle'

 Uninstalling de-symlinks everything the install did: